 2. Inverness – Kyle of Lochalsh

 It’s a close run thing for the top spot with the Kyle of Lochalsh line a very strong runner up.
 In fact whenever I take a ride on this line I always end up having a debate with myself whether actually this line surpasses the West Highland Line; but then when I have another trip out to Fort William I know, that Kyle’s place is definitely second.
-It has its own delightful characteritics including some gorgeous scenery and quirky stations.
+It has its own delightful characteritics including some gorgeous scenery, quirky stations and stunning loch side views.

 3. Glasgow – Oban